puppetlabs-toy-chest/puppet-quest-guide/en_us/quests/hiera.md

    {"name"=>"Common data", "path"=>"common.yaml"}]}
 ```

+<div class = "lvm-task-number"><p>Task 2:</p></div>

-Before setting up your data sources for these levels, make some changes to the
+Before setting up your data sources for these levels, let's add our Hiera
-`profile::pasture::app` class.
-By doing this first, you will know which values
+lookups to the `profile::pasture::app` class.
+By doing this first, we'll know
-you need to define in your data sources.
+which values the data sources need to define.

     vim modules/profile/manifests/pasture/app.pp